haohua13/blue-oasis-technical-assessment/README.md

 1.  **Amplitude Normalization:**
     * Scales the audio signal to have a maximum absolute value of 1.
 It standardizes the input dynamic range so extreme volume differences between audios do not unfairly influence feature extraction or model training.

-2.  **Mel Spectrogram:**
-    * Generates a 2D representation of the audio's frequency content over time, on a Mel scale.
+2.  **Mel Spectrogram:** * Generates a 2D representation of the audio's frequency content over time, on a Mel scale.
 Calculated using `librosa.feature.melspectrogram`, then converted to decibels (`librosa.power_to_db`).
 The Mel scale mimics human hearing perception, making features more relevant for sound classification.
-Spectrograms are robust to variations in overall loudness (especially after dB conversion) and provide rich information about the sound's evolution.
+Spectrograms are robust to variations in overall loudness (especially after dB conversion) and provide rich information about the sound's time evolution.
 Works as a 2-D matrix for Convolutional Neural Networks (CNNs).

-3.  **Mel-frequency Cepstral Coefficients (MFCCs):**
-    *  Extracts coefficients that describe the overall shape of the spectral envelope of a sound.
+3.  **Mel-frequency Cepstral Coefficients (MFCCs):** *  Extracts coefficients that describe the overall shape of the spectral envelope of a sound.
 Computed using `librosa.feature.mfcc`, derived from the Mel spectrogram.
 They provide a compact and effective representation of the sound's spectral characteristics.
-Works as feature vector for classical ML algorithms or even as a 2-D matrix for CNNs.
+Works as a feature vector for classical ML algorithms or even as a 2-D matrix for CNNs.

 ### Hyperparameters:
 * Standard values were used to calculate the Mel spectogram